What is a marketing funnel?

-So what we actually are speaking of is “The Experience Funnel”.
-A new funnel that is consistent and aligned with the legacy marketing strategies and sales one – and yet, when hitting the exact and most relevant experience at any stage of the sales and marketing process the two are positively affected.
+So what we’re actually speaking of is “The Experience Funnel”.
+A new funnel that is consistent and aligned with the legacy marketing strategies and sales one.
+And yet, when hitting the exact and most relevant experience at any stage of the sales and marketing process the two are positively affected.
 That’s a promise.

-The main difference between the sales, marketing and the experience funnels are: The sales and marketing funnels map out the stage and state in which the prospect is in and the sales measurement to which they comply.
-The experience funnel outlines what should our audience be feeling, or what added value they should perceive in order to move down the funnel.
+The main difference between the sales, marketing and the experience funnels is: The sales and marketing funnels map out the stage and state in which the prospect is in and the sales measurement to which they comply.
+The experience funnel outlines what should our audience be feeling.
+What added value they should perceive in order to move down the funnel.
 This one is totally about and for them and what needs to be done in order to get to the next stage.

 If you want to put theory to practice there are a few tools and thought processes to master.
 Also some adjustments may be required depending on verticals and industries along with the various personas and the value proposition.
 However, if you want to give the experience funnel a quick go – try this exercise:

-Work with either your marketing or sales funnel to make sure you are serving your business process and goals.
+Work with either your marketing funnel or sales funnel to make sure you’re serving your business process and goals.

 Put the text in the experience funnel into a question mode.
-For example in the awareness stage as yourself what you need to do in order to make your audience feel smarter.
-An example in the fashion industry is the most brands upload up to date fashion trends, looks and statements on their home and landing pages – to make their audience feel that ‘the brand, and now the site visitors all know what’s cooking this season.
+For example, in the awareness stage ask yourself what you need to do to make your audience feel smarter.
+A good example is from the fashion industry.
+Most brands upload up to date fashion trends, looks and statements on their home and landing pages. – To make their audience feel that ‘the brand, and now the site visitors all know what’s cooking this season.
 In the SaaS world talk about industry trends and standards – all for the sake of smart water cooler moments.

 For industry and vertical based tools, talk to us.